 In Ben Horowitz's book, The Hard Thing About Hard Things, one of the stories he recalls is that his swearing was picked up by the rest of his team.
 It ended up becoming a big issue and he had to explain to the whole company exactly the kind of swearing that would and would not be acceptable at the company and set his own example to follow it.

-This is especially true and important when considering promotions.
+Leading by example is especially true and important when considering promotions.
 When you promote someone, it signals to the rest of the organization what is valued most (promotions are a huge reward with many benefits after all).

 Someone who lives a value and is promoted will set an example for others, while someone who is not a good example, but was promoted anyway, says that behavior is not just tolerated, but rewarded.